LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

 Reading from the Keyboard
 --------------------------

-If you want users to type something at the keyboard, you should let them know first!
+If you want users to type something at the keyboard, you should let them know first.
-The jargon for this is to give them a *prompt*:  Instructions written to the screen, something like ::
+The jargon for this is to give them a *prompt*: instructions written to the screen, something like ::

     Console.Write("Enter your name: ");